 Fault events were normally initiated with a 12-AWG copper wire connected between bus bars.
 Vice grips were also used to initiate faults.
-With the initial wide-open box configuration, faults self extinguished.
-Fig. 36 shows an example of a fault initiated by a set of vice grips that cleared in one half cycle (see Fig. 37).
+With open space below the bus bars, faults self extinguished.
 With the wide open spacings, arcs self extinguish.
 The magnetic forces push the arc towards the bottom of the enclosure, and the arc balloons out in the process, reaching a length where the fault cannot sustain.